-- Point spreads subject to change as betting market evolves.
+- Point spreads are subject to change as the betting market evolves.
 Your bet’s value will vary with these numbers.
 Carefully monitor line changes.

 - Taking the public favorite offers limited value.
 Sportsbooks profit most from these wagers.
 Consider betting the favorite in other ways.

-- Shop lines to avoid ties when spread is a key number.
+Shop lines to avoid ties when the spread is a key number.
 See NFL and NBA key numbers below.
 Ties unnecessarily lockup bankroll.

 Example: Suppose Book 1 has an NFL underdog +7 -108.
 Book 2 has the same underdog +7.5 -110.
 Book 2’s bet is more expensive but less likely to tie.
 It’s a better opportunity.